ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Method

-Three alternating learning stages constitute Refusion's learning process, represented by the colors red, blue, and green in Fig.~\ref{fig:Refusion}.
-The dotted boxes signify the modules that are updated in the current stage.
-The learnable parameterized fusion loss is denoted as $\mathcal{L}_f$ and the explicit formulation of it will be given in the next section.
-The reconstruction loss denoted by $\mathcal{L}_r$, is not involved in the update of the fusion module, unlike previous work that utilized reconstruction.
+The learning process of ReFusion consists of three alternating stages, represented by red~ {\textcircled{ {1}}} , green~ {\textcircled{ {2}}} , and blue~ {\textcircled{ {3}}} ~in Fig.~\ref{fig:Refusion}.
+Dotted boxes indicate the modules updated in each stage.
+The learnable parameterized fusion loss is denoted as $\mathcal{L}_f$ and its explicit formulation will be given in the next subsection.
+Unlike previous work with source image reconstruction, the reconstruction loss, denoted by $\mathcal{L}_r$, does not play a role in updating the fusion module.